 While the NHS is a much-loved service in the United Kingdom and is certainly more than a basic medical service, there are limitations due to budget constraints.

 Private Medical Insurance Cost in the United Kingdom

-during late 2018 we contacted four private medical insurers and asked them to provide us with a year’s worth of cover for a 37-year-old male, a non-smoker with no previous serious or chronic medical conditions.
+During late 2018 and again in 2021, we contacted four private medical insurers and asked them to provide us with a year’s worth of cover for a 37-year-old male, a non-smoker with no previous serious or chronic medical conditions.

 The purpose of our research is to provide our visitors with a researched guide to private medical insurance costs here in the UK.

 We wanted the healthcare coverage to include the following items, most did although there were some variations in cover from provider to provider: